ipspace/netlab/docs/dev/tests.md

 To create *expected results* files run `create-transformation-tests.sh` script in the *tests* directory.
 The script assumes that your code works flawlessly and that whatever the code does is the correct result.
 That might *not* be the case, so it's highly recommended that you execute `git diff topology` after running `create-transformation-tests.sh` script and do a thorough check of the differences.

 ## Before Submitting a PR

+If you PR includes modifications to Python code, make sure you follow these steps before submitting it:

 * Run `create-transformation-tests.sh` script
 * Check the differences (again)